Stillness – yet hear the whispering of the breeze.

 Copyright on all my poems

 This poem is one of 400 poems chosen by teachers in many schools in West Yorkshire for publication in 2010.
+It is in the book called: 'Reflections'.
 I hope you like it.
 Josie